SamSchultz-bit/python-challenge/README.md

 Both programs print the results to the terminal and write a text file to the analysis folder that corresponds to that program.

 ## Additional Information
-All code is original, my only references were to my own notes from class and from previous programming course.
+All code is original, my only references were to my own notes from class and from previous programming knowledge.